 Evans, Peter William.
 Carol Reed.
 British Film Makers.
 Manchester University Press, 2005.

 Thomson, David.
 Rosebud: The Story of Orson Welles.
-New York: Alfred A. Knopf, 1996.
+Alfred A. Knopf, 1996.

 Welles, Orson; Bogdanovich, Peter.
 This is Orson Welles.
 Edited by Jonathan Rosenbaum.
-New York: Da Capo Press, 1998.
+Da Capo Press, 1998.